nicolasdilley/gomela-ase21/README.md

   - Column 13: The name of the communication parameter and their assigned values
   - Column 14: The github link of the original program if it was on github

-## Step 2 Reproducing data from benchmark from research question 1 in the paper.
+## Step 2 Reproducing Experimental Results for RQ1.

 To apply Gomela on all benchmarks (which can be found in ```./benchmarks```) in the paper simply run: